ivankrut856/Java-SPbAU-Android-Project/README.md

-# Java-SPbAU-Android-
+# Java-SPbAU-Android

-This project is an essential part of HSE studies.
+This project is an essential part of HSE (formerly SPbAU) studies.

 Wide-ranged android application that deals with remote server (currently down) and uses some modern technologies.